-Tom and I recently returned from a fantastic Costa Rica self drive adventure, exploring both sides of the country and a little in the middle!
-After deliberating about whether to self drive or take a shuttle bus we decided that the freedom of a hire car would better suit our style of travel, and also would allow us to stay in more remote locations – perfect for wildlife spotting from our front door!
+My partner and I enjoyed a fantastic Costa Rica self-drive adventure, exploring both sides of the country and a little in the middle!
+After deliberating about whether to self-drive or take a shuttle bus we decided the freedom of a hire car would better suit our style of travel, and also allow us to stay in more remote locations – perfect for wildlife spotting from our front door!

 A sat-nav will be your best friend